mateuszjurewicz/notes_public/Mathematics.md

 ## Logit

 The logit function, also known as **log-odds** function, take probability values ranging between 0 and 1 and turns them into real values between -inf and inf.
-It is the inverse of the sigmoid function.
+It is the inverse of the sigmoid function (in that sigmoid takes values from the domain of -inf to inf and returns values within 0-1).
 It's domain is thus <0, 1>.
 It can be used as the final layer of a neural network for e.g. classification tasks, where the previous layers output class probabilities between 0 and 1, and the logit function turns them into real numbers.

 It takes the form $\textrm{logit}(p) = \textrm{ln}(\frac{p}{1-p}) = \textrm{ln}(p) - \textrm{ln}(1-p)$, due to the logarithm rule regarding logarithms of products being the sum of the logarithms of the factors of that multiplication. $p$ here stands for probability.